Autodesk-Forge/forge-model.properties-elements.filtering/README.md

     set FORGE_CALLBACK_URL=<<YOUR CALLBACK URL>>
     npm start

-OR, set enviroment variables at [launch.json](/.vscode/launch.json) for debugging.
+OR, set environment variables at [launch.json](/.vscode/launch.json) for debugging.

  ## Use Cases

 1. Open the browser: [http://localhost:3000](http://localhost:3000).
-Please watch the [Video](https://youtu.be/sJmeiK3xYTU) for the detail and usage.
+Please watch the [Video](https://youtu.be/dxqxKUyitU0) for the detail and usage.

 2. After the user logging succeeds, the code will start to extract all hubs, all projects, folders and model versions.